Astha0227/pms-live/README.md

 I have already uploaded the demonstration video link of the project management system in the description of the project.
 Please check it out.

+This application is used for assigning tasks, sending notes, and assigning priorities of work to developers.
+For keeping a track record of project development.

 This application is developed by using insights from the youtube channel Dennis Ivys.

 Thank you for showing your interest.